 The real glory was in the very spirit of its occupants and creative lifestyle that made modern architecture desirable.
 Glorious was that simple living, surrounded by art and talent of the human spirit.

-Free flowing nature and air nurtured the occupants and ideas made the house beautiful, not the imported tile or the obsessive object making, which was reserved for hillside clients.
+Free flowing nature and air nurtured the occupants and ideas made the house beautiful.

 Photo by Orhan Ayyüce